-I am travelling with my family so we had a king size bed room and a twin bedroom each with a room space of 40sqm.
+I am travelling with my family so we had a king-size bedroom and a twin bedroom each with a room space of 40sqm.
 Both rooms had amazing views of Victoria Harbour.
-For me there is no better way than to lie in bed or sip on endless amounts of Nespresso coffee overlooking this city.
-Hong Kong is famous in the evening for thier light shows.
+For me, there is no better way than to lie in bed or sip on endless amounts of Nespresso coffee overlooking this city.
+Hong Kong is famous in the evening for their light shows.
 And having buildings in front of me at night, with the latest marketing messages, beaming at me is not common, to experience around the world.

 I think it’s one of the coolest adverts strategies in Hong Kong and one day I do dream seeing my own company logo there too.

 I loved this to see what is trending in this financial and trade hub.
 The rooms are spacious and there are plenty of charging stations and dedicated desks to work.
 I like how there is a specific international adapters box too.
-The lighting throughout the room gave me endless options to set the ambiance to my personal liking.
-Along side this to make my stay comfortable, there were plenty of pillow options too choose by.
-The king side bed was very cosy and snug to rest.
+The lighting throughout the room gave me endless options to set the ambience to my personal liking.
+Alongside this to make my stay comfortable, there were plenty of pillow options to choose by.
+The kingsize bed was very cosy and snug to rest.